Chymyst/chymyst-core/docs/roadmap.md

  2 * 3 - Error handling should be flexible enough to implement retry at most N times with backoff and other error recovery logic.

  3 * 2 - Should we be able to enable and disable reactions at run time?
-Should we be able to deactivate entire reaction sites?
+Should we be able to deactivate and reactivate entire reaction sites?

- 2 * 2 - Unit tests need examples; how would I diagnose a deadlock due to off-by-one error in the counter code?
+ 2 * 2 - The new unit-test functionality needs examples; how would I diagnose a deadlock due to off-by-one error in the counter code?
 How would I use scalacheck to unit-test a reaction?
 (Emit input molecules with generated values, require output molecule with a value that satisfies a law?)

  3 * 5 - implement ING Baker in Chymyst